jorgenbs/grunt-init-node-coffeescript/README.md

 # grunt-init [![Build Status](https://secure.travis-ci.org/jorgen.svendsen/grunt-init-node.png?branch=master)](http://travis-ci.org/jorgen.svendsen/grunt-init-node)

-grunt-node-testproject
+This is a testproject I created for myself to learn how to setup a testable node project using grunt-init, that also uses coffeescript and mocha.
+Which also uses Travis CI.

 ## Getting Started
-This is a testproject I created for myself to learn how to setup a testable node project using grunt-init, that also uses coffeescript and mocha.

 Install the module with: `npm install grunt-init`